 She currently serves as the Chairperson for the Microbiology Advisory Group of the International Federation of Biomedical Laboratory Science and gave two statements to the World Health Organization in 2017 regarding antibiotic resistance.

-Patricia M. Tille, PhD, MLS (ASCP) holds a Bachelor of Science degree in Biology from the University of Sioux Falls, a PhD in Biomedical Health Sciences in Microbiology from Sanford School of Medicine, and MLS certification from Sanford and University Medical Center School of Medical Technology.
+Dr. Patricia Tille received her BSc from the University of Sioux Falls (Sioux Falls, ND), her PhD from the Sanford School of Medicine, and a MLS certification from the Sanford University Medical Center School of Medical Technology.

-Patricia Tille embodies the spirit of the urEssential Award and Cardinal Health is honored to recognize her as a finalist for 2017.
+In recognition of her dedication to patient care and fight against antibiotic resistance, Cardinal Health is honored to recognize her as a urEssential finalist for 2018.